datacentricdesign/sig/README.md

-# SIG on Data as Human-Centered Design Material

-A space for design, data, and HCI researchers and practitioners to connect, reflect, and explore ways to further integrate data into design activities.

 ## Goals

 1) Identify Best Practices: How and where in the design process is data collected, applied and validated?
 What is a designerly take on collecting and using data through a process that is dynamic and iterative?